o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-viewport.md

 ## Viewport
 The Atom Tools Viewport is shared by multiple tools like Material Editor and Material Canvas.

-The viewport contains and has options to configure:
+The viewport contains the following features and configurable options:
 - An interactive camera that can be moved and oriented in the viewport.
 - A model placed at the origin of the scene with a material applied to it.
 - A lighting preset that provides a skybox, image based lighting, directional lights, tone mapping, and other configurable lighting conditions.